 where the safety factor γM1 should be taken from 8.2 (1).

-(2) In case of empty tubes, or tubes filled with water or with low to medium dense coarse soils, or fine soils with low to medium strength, the effect of ovalisation of the cylinder caused by longitudinal bending and by circumferential loads (i.e. a and m) should be taken in account in accordance with 8.9.7.
+(2) In case of empty tubes, or tubes filled with water or with low to medium dense coarse soils, or fine soils with low to medium strength, the effect of ovalisation of the cylinder caused by longitudinal bending and by circumferential loads (i.e. βa and βm) should be taken in account in accordance with 8.9.7.

-(3) The characteristic buckling resistance should be determined from the reference plastic resistance MR,pl and the elastic-plastic buckling reduction factor in accordance with the methodology of prEN 1993-1-6:2023, 9.5.2.
+(3) The characteristic buckling resistance should be determined from the reference plastic resistance MR,pl and the elastic-plastic buckling reduction factor χ in accordance with the methodology of prEN 1993-1-6:2023, 9.5.2.